-ITO Model in place Comment Text Segment Process model Interview 1- 1 Normally ITO management process model refer to your operation process in term of setup, in terms of problem solving and in terms of crisis management and one more is your clients' management or servicing.
-SLA Interview 2 1 CSA goes by service level agreement [SLA] model Backup SLA Interview 2- 1 - Monitoring is handled by operation managers.
+ITO Model in place

+Comment Text Segment Process model Interview 1 Normally ITO management process model refer to your operation process in term of setup, in terms of problem solving and in terms of crisis management and one more is your clients' management or servicing.
+SLA Interview 2 - CSA goes by service level agreement [SLA] model Backup SLA Interview 2 - Monitoring is handled by operation managers.
 In my department SLA is mainly for backup, backup SLA should be monitored by the operation managers and if their SLA are not met there is a weekly update direct to the client and the client will questioning why SLA is not met.
 So we have to go by SLA module and depending, if you meet the SLA there is no charges but if you missed the SLA there is charges because there is an impact to the business.
-Long terr service n Interview 3 1 - Mostly long term service contracts as a base and additional variable cost based on innovation or enhancement (through transformation projects ise in the fire with the first of the second during the contract term) No strict model Interview 3- 2 Yes, we have being implementing international standards models are based on.
+Long terr service n Interview 3 - Mostly long term service contracts as a base and additional variable cost based on innovation or enhancement (through transformation projects

+SALL CONTROL OF STREET SALES during the contract term) No strict model Interview 3-2 Yes, we have being implementing international standards models are based on.
 We don't strictly follow particular model because we have to consider the local environment and the market we are operating in.
-SLA and service credit/penalty regime
+Credit/penalty regime SLA and service credit/penalty regime The residence of the Park of t Table 5.5.1: High Service Cost